How Do I Configure the Delphinium Course Settings?

 In Delphinium, grading periods are used to filter which assignments to display.
 When a grading period is selected, only assignments with due dates that fall within that grading period will be displayed in Delphinium components and the Delphinium Gradebook.
 Items with no due date are displayed in the last grading period.

 Each grading period has its own Start Date, End Date, and Max Points.
 You must configure each by selecting the Grading Period from the drop down list and updating the fields.
-Start and End Date will be prepopulated using the Grading Period dates, but the teacher can overwrite these values.
+Start and End Date will be prepopulated using the Grading Period dates, but you can overwrite these values.

 Teachers can select which Grading period to view in their own view, and they can use the Set all students to this Grading Period check box to change all students' grading period view at the same time.
 Students can also change which grading period they are viewing in the Student Settings.